 Why Do Yorkies Stare At You?

 If you keep catching your Yorkie staring at you, don’t be creeped out!
-That’s one of its ways of showing you affection.
+It is common to wonder: why does my yorkie stare at me?
+But in truth, it’s just one of its ways of showing you affection.

 When you and your dog stare at each other lovingly, it results in the release of the love hormone, oxytocin, which helps you to bond and connect with your Yorkie.